kaanuzunpinar/FirstGradle/README.md

 I used Mustache and Spark.
 Below you can find a sample site which i created with continuous integration and continuous deployment.
-For this sample i used Heroku and Travis
+For this sample I used Heroku and Travis

 Demo compute adress: https://murmuring-coast-86668.herokuapp.com/compute